wallerli/NFT.mine/README.md

 NFT.mine will respond with a pre-rendered image containing the recommendations.
 The recommendations will be rendered in a grid whose number of rows and columns can be adjusted by modifying the `suggestion_cols` and `suggestion_cols` defined in `NFT.mine.py`.
 Pre-rendered images will be cached in `cache/` so re-rendering is not needed for the same request query.
 To force re-rendering, delete `cache` and relaunch NFT.mine.

-`NOT FOUND` will be responeded if the `wallet_address` is not provided or not found in the dataset, or when the `collection_slug` is not found in dataset.
+`NOT FOUND` will be responded if the `wallet_address` is not provided or not found in the dataset, or when the `collection_slug` is not found in dataset.

 ## Update Dataset